Fishing on Ocracoke Island

 I don’t remember if the lizard fish took killies, but they’re cool-looking.

 That’s Fred fishing at the boat launch April 2026.
-He caught his fish that afternoon in Silver Lake.
+He caught that afternoon’s first fish in Silver Lake.

 Matt’s redfish caught on a killie at the boat launch.
 Fish was released.

-A killie caught a redfish at the launch for Matt, as well as a fluke every bit of 18 inches he lost as he tried to lead the fish right up and off the ramp.
-I’m not saying you can’t catch fish there on plugs and jigs.
+A killie caught a redfish at the launch for Matt, as well as, on another occasion, a fluke every bit of 18 inches he lost as he tried to lead the fish right up and off the ramp.
+I’m not definitely not saying you can’t catch fish there on plugs and jigs.
 Just that if you can get killies, they’re an excellent bait.

 Silver Lake